EngstromJimmy/EngstromJimmy.se/EngstromJimmySe/Posts/2022-06-09-MinimalAPIs.md

 app.MapCustomerEndpoints();
 ```

 Using this method we don't add that much complexity to the project, get a cleaner program.cs, and can make use of the amazing Minimal API functionality.

+Check out this repo to see the full implementation: https://github.com/EngstromJimmy/MinimalApiDemo